-Home composting is one of the most environmentally friendly things you can do to cut down on food scraps and to recycle garden waste.
+Home composting is one of the most environmentally friendly things you can do to cut down on food scraps and recycle garden waste.
 Composting helps divert food waste from polluting landfills and creates nutrient-rich compost you can use in the garden.
 This comprehensive home composting guide helps you get started by teaching you what you can and can’t compost, how to compost, and even how to get started with a community compost scheme if home composting might not be the best option for you.

 Why is composting important?

-Put simply, composting helps you cut down on household waste in a positive way.
+Composting helps you cut down on household waste in a positive way.
 Composting is nature’s recycling!

 We’ve written more about why looking after our soil is important here.